 ANSWER: The City admits Mr. Cline served as Superintendent of Police from approximately November 2003 to April 2007.
 The City admits the complaint purports to sue Mr. Cline in his individual capacity.
-The City denies the remaining allegations contained in paragraph 5 that are inconsistent with the foregoing.
+The City denies any remaining allegations contained in paragraph 5 inconsistent with the foregoing.